philipptrenz/django-vue-graphql/README.md

 In a nutshell:

-* All the awesome security and database mapping of Django
+* All the security and database mapping of Django
 * All the flexibility and reactiveness of Vue.js
 * All the handy pre-styled components from vuetify
 * All the API awesomeness of GraphQL

+If you like, feel free to fork, contribute or [buy me a coffee](http://ko-fi.com/philipptrenz) ☕️

 ## Get started